 At the 2009 Amaz!ng Meeting in Vegas (Skeptics convention) I met famous Yale neurologist Dr. Steven Novella of Skeptic’s Guide to the Universe and Science-Based Medicine and chatted him up at a party hosted by Skepchik.org (which was far more party than I know what to do with, and where I also bumped into several other semi-famous people and tried to not stare at what was going on around the pool.)
 I wanted to know how I could volunteer to help Steve with one of his many worthy projects, especially SBM — since SaveYourself.ca has basically the same mission and values, just with a narrower focus on rehab and pain science.

-We now have a well-established working relationship: after a long, casual trial period, we made it official and I’ve been on the ScienceBasedMedicine.org masthead as their copy editor for some time.
-I even wrote the About Science-Based Medicine.
+We now have a well-established working relationship; I am the Assisant Editor for SBM.
 I regularly work with several contributors, especially Dr. David Gorski, Dr. Harriet Hall, and Scott Gavura.
-It’s a pleasure and an honour, and being involved in projects like this, and Bad Science Watch, keeps me interacting with (and learning from) some extremely serious people and big ideas.
+It’s a pleasure and an honour, and being involved in a project like this keeps me interacting with (and learning from) some extremely serious people and big ideas.
 It’s hard to overstate how valuable those relationships are, and how great it is that I can call up one of my fellow BSW board members, or fire off an email to any one of several geniuses at SBM, and ask, “Check my thinking on this?”

 I write a lot about sports injuries, so it would be nice if I had some significant experience with athletics, eh?
 And I do: a decade of playing and coaching ultimate, a hard-running Frisbee sport, comparable to soccer in its speed and intensity.
 I have had my fair share of direct, painful, and highly educational experiences with some of the athletic injuries I write about, especially iliotibial band syndrome.